antevens/boatcontrol/README.md

 Effort was taken to make the boards as reliable as possible and enable them to be operated in emergencies and under failure conditions.
-All circuits can be operated manually on the board as long as the board has a power source over 6v and below 30v depending (see optional 12V vs 24V operation and PSU).
+All circuits can be operated manually on the board as long as the board has a power source over 6v and below 30v (see optional 12V vs 24V operation and PSU).
 Operation using external 5V TTL inputs via the RJ45 connectors is available regardless of the state or presence of the RPi/Jetson.